ssbsukirat/medicine/Infections/Spirochetes/Leptospirosis.md

     - almost all mammalian species and are veterinary burden
     - ***Rodents like rats most important reservoir***
     - Also in domestic and farm animals
-    - Symbiotic relationship with host and may persist in urogenital tract for year
+    - Symbiotic relationship with host and may persist in urogenital tract for years
+    - Icterohaemorrhagiae and Copenhageni with rats
+    - Grippotyphosa with voles
+    - Hardjo with cattle
+    - Canicola with dogs
+    -